PtkoN5/PtkoN5/README.md

 ## Hi there 👋

+just a Smalltown Boy, who is having funn at learning something new

 <!--
 **PtkoN5/PtkoN5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.